omgnetwork/plasma-contracts/plasma_framework/docs/design/ald-exit-game-definitions-and-properties.md

 1. MVP:
     - Tx is in a plasma block.
 (Checks inclusion proof of plasma block)
     - It is confirmed by user.
 (Checks confirm signature is valid for the inclusion block)
-1. MoreVP:
+2. MoreVP:
     - Tx is in a plasma block.
 (Checks inclusion proof of plasma block)

-### Tx In-flight Finalization
-Only with MoreVP, and only need the existence of an tx (Nothing specific is checked)

-### Tx Protocol Finalized:
+### Tx Protocol Finalized
+This is the minimal finalization requirement according to each protocol.

-1. MoreVp tx: needs to be in-flight finalized
+1. MoreVp tx: the transaction exists
-1. MVP tx: needs to be standard finalized.
+2. MVP tx: the transaction is standard finalized

 ## Exit Properties